Answers to your frequently asked questions

 An existing technology start-up, that is women-led or has at least one woman in a key senior decision making position, that already has validation from their home market and is ready to scale their company.
 The company must exhibit a strong desire to access global markets through a well-thought-out scale-up strategy.

 What are the requirements to apply?

 Your start-up must be based in Canada, with preference to Southern Ontario.
-Your business must be generating recurring annual revenue (of about $100,000 and above).
 There must be at least one woman in a senior decision-making role (i.e. COO, CEO, CFO) within the company who will act as the CIAP Cohort participant.

 Although, there are specific requirements, please contact us if you have any questions, as we may have other opportunities to help your business grow.

 Do you accept companies from all industries?

 We accept companies from any industry as long as your company utilizes/leverages technology and has the potential, and desire, to expand to India.
 With our expertise, we will be able to determine if this program will be beneficial to you.